globus/globus-compute/docs/configuring.rst

 .. _configuration-section:

-funcX has been used on various systems around the world.
+Globus Compute has been used on various systems around the world.
 Below are example configurations for commonly used systems.
-If you would like to add your system to this list please contact the funcX team via Slack.
+If you would like to add your system to this list please contact the Globus Compute team via Slack.

 .. note::
    All configuration examples below must be customized for the user's